Le Havre: Board game

 Le Havre is a board game about the development of the town of Le Havre.
 It was inspired by the games Caylus and Agricola and was developed in December 2007.

 Norman language

 Main articles: Norman language and Cauchois dialect.

 The legacy of the Norman language is present in the language used by the people of Le Havre, part of which is identified as speaking cauchois.
 Among the Norman words most used in Le Havre there are: boujou (hello, goodbye), clenche (door handle), morveux (veuse) (child), and bezot (te) (last born).

-People
+Education

+Schools

+Le Havre is located in the Academy of Rouen.
+The city operates 55 kindergartens (254 classes) and 49 communal primary schools (402 classes).
+The department manages 16 colleges and the region of Normandy manages 9 schools.
+The Jules Valles college in Caucriauville is classified as a sensitive institution and eleven colleges are in a priority education zone (ZEP).
+A boarding school of excellence, the Claude Bernard college, opened in 2011.
+The first college in Le Havre dates to the 16th century, the high school François I was founded during the Second Empire and is the oldest in Le Havre.
+The philosopher Jean-Paul Sartre (1905–1980) and Raymond Aron (1905–1983) taught there.
+The writer Armand Salacrou (1899–1989) studied in this institution.